 Mid-drive e-bike conversion kits are some of the more expensive versions but also the most popular.
 This type of motor is the most efficient variety and produces much more power and low-end torque than either of the hub motor types.

 This type of motor is fitted in the middle of the bike near the pedals.
 The main difference in this type of configuration is that the motor drives the pedals rather than the wheels.

 The main disadvantage of this kit is that the installment is considerably more complex than the hub motors.
 It’s also not compatible with all bicycle types.
-Only bikes with a threaded pedal axle bracket of a certain size can accept this type of e-bike conversion kit.
+Only bikes with threaded pedal axle brackets of a certain size can accept this type of e-bike conversion kit.
 This makes it important to buy the right kit for the bike you’re going to convert.

 The mid-mount motor also does not allow for a double front cog on the pedals, and when the motor is not working, there will be significant resistance felt in the pedals.
 Mid-mount motors also require more maintenance than hub motors.

 You’ll probably also need additional tools to complete this conversion, such as this wrench.

 Example of a mid-drive motor conversion kit (Amazon) and included parts: